'I'll Protect You': Customer Helps Stop Harrowing Robbery Caught On Video At Upper West Side Boutique

 NEW YORK (CBSNewYork) – A woman on Manhattan’s Upper West Side is proving not all heroes wear capes – and some go shopping.

-CBS2’s John Dias explains how a boutique worker has her customer to thank for her safety.READ MORE: Andrew Yang Hospitalized With Kidney Stone In New York City
+CBS2’s John Dias explains how a boutique worker has her customer to thank for her safety.READ MORE: Capitol Police Officer Dead, Another Injured After Car Rams Barricade; Suspect Dead

 It started off as a seemingly innocent conversation late Saturday morning, with someone who 18-year-old Charlotte Dow thought was a customer at her mom’s Upper West Side boutique Laina Jane.
 But the fake purchase quickly became pandemonium – the store was getting robbed.